arqalite/fire-king-guide/src/combos/ponix/1_1-card.md

 #### Opponent's turn
 9. In the Standby Phase, activate Ponix - add it from the GY to your hand.

-> This is the bread and butter combo of the Fire King deck - make sure to learn it well, as the rest of the 2-card combos in this guide will build on top of it.
+> This is the bread and butter combo of the Fire King deck.
+Make sure to learn it well, as the rest of the 2-card combos in this guide will build on top of it.
->
-> To see what we mean, continue to the generic [2-card Ponix combo](./2_2-card-generic.md).

 {{#include ../../common/links.md}}